yvesguillo/crawlect/README.md

 ### What happens under the hood?

-When you add the `--llm-*` parameters to your command, Crawlect will:
+When you add the `--llm-*` parameters to your command, Crawlect does:

 1. **Generate the full project digest** as Markdown.
 2. **Read that digest** and send it to your favorite LLM (*OpenAI* or *Ollama*, your pick).